 Minnesota's Beyond the Yellow Ribbon program began with a vision to synchronize community resources in support of service members and military families.
 It was an extension of Minnesota’s innovative Yellow Ribbon Reintegration program which provided training and resources to Minnesota National Guard and Reserve service members returning from deployment and their families.
 The objective was to create community networks capable of providing the same resources, services, and support that retuning service members and their families would receive on an active-duty installation.
-Could a cross-community network provide a synchronization of effort to provide support to its residents experiencing deployment?

 In 2007, the City of Farmington offered to partner with the Minnesota National Guard and the University of Minnesota’s Humphrey Institute to identify ways in which key areas within a community could coordinate and synchronize resources to support, honor, and recognize veterans, service members, and their families.
 Farmington documented their processes, created procedures and submitted a commitment of support to the State of Minnesota.
 The City of Farmington was recognized by then Governor Tim Pawlenty as the first Beyond the Yellow Ribbon city in December 2008.

 From the initial process documentation, the Minnesota National Guard developed minimum requirements for each key area within communities.
 To become a formal BTYR community, the community would submit an action plan commitment in the key areas that is approved by the State of Minnesota.